Accident Lawyer

 - Road Rash – Very common in left hook bicycle accidents, and while they aren’t as severe, they are still deep abrasions that can easily be infected.

 - After the accident has happened, the first thing to do is get to a safe spot and call 911.
 Once the dispatcher answers, report the incident to the Chicago Police and seek medical attention.
+Early actions are important, especially if you later consult a Chicago right turn bike accident lawyer to evaluate your case.

 - Next, exchange contact information with the driver, as well as any insurance information.
+This documentation is important when filing a bicycle injury claim in Illinois.

-- Keep a record of all expenses, record of lost wages, and medical treatments you go through.
+- Your bicycle, helmet, clothing, or any damaged items should also be preserved as evidence.
+Keep a record of all expenses, lost wages, and medical treatments you go through.

 Consulting with a Chicago Bicycle Accident Attorney